Extended ADE sale 55% off

 Understanding Song Structure#

-First of all, you need to understand the differences between beats, bars, and phrases, and you need to learn how to count music.
+To phrase mix effectively, you need to get comfortable with the concepts of beats, bars, and phrases - and learn how to count music accurately.

 Common Phrase Types#

-• Outro - This is the final section of a song, typically bringing down the energy and fading out to silence.
-In electronic music, outros are often long and minimal, similar to an intro.
-These give the DJ an easy opportunity to seamlessly mix in a new song.
+• Outro - The outro is the final section of the song, where the energy gradually winds down, often fading into silence.
+In electronic music, outros tend to be long and minimal, similar to intros, giving you an easy opportunity to transition into the next track.

 Common Structures and Arrangements#